BlueAndi/Pixelix/README.md

 If a plugin don't support it, it will use the default font type.

 ## How to configure the date/time format?
-The date/time format can be configured in the settings of Pixelix.
+The date/time format used by plugins, e.g. the DateTimePlugin or the SunrisePlugin, can be configured in their configuration JSON file.
+Use the file editor in the web interface to modify it according to your needs.
+The file can be found in the ```/configuration``` folder and the filename is ```<PLUGIN-UID>.json```.
 The format specifiers following [strftime()](https://cplusplus.com/reference/ctime/strftime/).

 Examples:
 * ```%I:%M %p```: 02:30 PM